amandaIaria/bt-portfolio-v2/README.md

 # Portfolio
 This uses the WP Boilerplate with Express.

-A work in progress portfolio.
+## A work in progress portfolio.

+I thought I would take the time to update it, but I wanted a more Agile approach.
+So this will be updated in chuncks.
+The first chunk being the Header, About, and setup.

 # Webpack-boilerplate